doanvalerie/pokemini-website/docs/implementation.md

 ### Delete Pokémon

-In addition to capturing a Pokémon, there are two other cases where a Pokémon should be deleted: the user chose to flee on the "flight or flee" page, or the user has lost the fight mini-game.
+In addition to capturing a Pokémon, there are two other cases where a Pokémon should be deleted: the user chose to flee on the fight-or-flee page, or the user has lost the fight mini-game.
 For both cases, we make a HTTP DELETE request to remove the Pokémon from the `PokemonTable` database.
 This resource is defined at the following route, where the Pokémon's UUID is used as a path parameter to